JeremasPosta/console/README.md

 ```
 Once logged, a prompt appear:
 ```
-> Welcome Jere, if you are using --persisted option, quit with command 'quit' or 'exit' to save your changes. jeremias@drive/>
+> Welcome Jeremias, if you are using --persisted option, quit with command 'quit' or 'exit' to save your changes. jeremias@drive/>
 ```
 Now you can work with the other commands.